pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/get-started.md

 Here you can configure the repository and optional subdirectory to use when committing your new project code.

 {{% notes "info" %}}
-If you granted the Pulumi GitHub app access to _all_ repostories, the New Project Wizard will allow users to create projects with Deployments enabled in new repositories.
+If you granted the Pulumi GitHub app access to _all_ repositories, the New Project Wizard will allow users to create projects with Deployments enabled in new repositories.

 If the app only has access to _some_ repositories, users will only be able to create new projects with Deployments enabled in _existing_ repositories.
 {{% /notes %}}